Tasks

 Tasks move through statuses such as pending, queued, running, completed, failed, cancelled, and blocked.
 The page listens for live task events so board state can refresh while work is happening.

-Use task detail views to inspect execution output, thread messages, attachments, changed files, review comments, and worktree state.
+Use task detail views to inspect execution output, thread messages, attachments, changed files, review comments, lifecycle activity, and worktree state.

 Reviewing Work